kylep16/KYLEP16/README.md

 - Working directly with developers and new team members to guide implementation
 - Improving existing product experiences based on user behavior and product feedback

-Working in a startup environment has given me experience beyond traditional design — I contribute to product decisions, implementation, testing, and iteration from concept through release.
+Working in a startup environment has given me experience beyond traditional design.
+I contribute to product decisions, implementation, testing, and iteration from concept through release.

 ## 🛠 Tech & Design